higuchip/forestdynR/README.md

 # **forestdynR**

-`forestdynR` is a function to calculate forest dynamics, including abundance, mortality and recruitment rates, basal area, and biomass.
+`forestdynR` is a package to calculate forest dynamics, including abundance, mortality and recruitment rates, basal area, and biomass.
 The function uses diameter at breast height (DBH) data to estimate forest dynamics over time.

 ### **1. INSTALLATION**